Curriculum & Courses

 Fall Semester | 3 Credits | Required

-EDU 515 explores the psychology of learning with a focus on how empirical knowledge about human cognition, emotion, and attitudes can be applied in schools and other educational settings.
+EDU 515 explores the psychology of learning with a focus on how theoretical and empirical knowledge about human cognition, emotion, and attitudes can be applied in schools and other educational settings.
+As an interdisciplinary blend of psychology and education, it necessarily addresses both theoretical and practical issues.
+As a branch of psychology, it investigates the science of human behavior, especially the behaviors connected to motivation and learning.
+As education, it emphasizes practice and applied knowledge that inspires positive individual development and social change.
 Students gain an understanding of key concepts in the areas of human development, learning theory, and motivation; explore applications of concepts in contemporary educational settings through case studies and other activities; and consider contemporary issues in the field from various individual perspectives and cultural contexts.

 Spring Semester | 3 Credits | Required